radiantlogic-v8/documentation-new/documentation/cfs/03-configuration.md

 ### Expiring Certificates

 The `Get-CfsExpiringCertificates` commandlet is used to retrieve certificates that are nearing expiration across tenants, applications, and identity providers.
+It is supported in version 3.17.8 and higher.

 It supports both scoped (per-tenant) and global queries, along with optional filters for expiration time and error handling.

-> By default, the command returns certificates expiring within the next **90 days**, unless a different value is specified using the `-Days` parameter.
+> By default, the command returns certificates expiring within the next **30 days**, unless a different value is specified using the `-Days` parameter.

 | Command | Scope | Description |
 |--------|------|-------------|